Hawk Identification – Everything you’d need to know

 Understanding Hawks and Falcons: A Closer Look at Key Differences

-When embarking on the exciting journey of birdwatching in the U.S., one might frequently come across both Hawks and Falcons, given their widespread presence.
+When embarking on the exciting journey of birdwatching in the US, one might frequently come across both hawks and falcons, given their widespread presence.
 However, discerning between these two raptors can sometimes be challenging due to their overlapping characteristics.

 Range

-Both Hawks and Falcons commonly fly throughout the U.S. However, the Peregrine Falcon prefers specific habitats.
-These Falcons often choose coastlines, mountainous regions, and river valleys as their homes.
+Both hawks and Falcons commonly fly throughout the U.S. However, the Peregrine falcon prefers specific habitats.
+These falcons often choose coastlines, mountainous regions, and river valleys as their homes.
 They sometimes reside in cities.
 Especially during non-breeding and non-migration periods, they primarily reside in these areas.

 Size

-Hawks typically boast a more extended body profile than Falcons.
-From bill to tail, a hawk might outstretch a Falcon by over 10 inches.
+Hawks typically boast a more extended body profile than falcons.
+From bill to tail, a hawk might outstretch a falcon by over 10 inches.
 This difference in size allows enthusiasts to distinguish more readily between the two species.

 Wing Structure